Appearance

 Service Accounts Resolver

-is a crucial component within a NestJS application that handles the GraphQL queries and mutations related to service accounts
+The ServiceAccountsResolver is a crucial component within a NestJS application that handles the GraphQL queries and mutations related to service accounts

 Entity Inheritance

 NestKit provide base classes that can be inherited and customized with your needs.
-For entities we use TypeORM TableInheritance
+For entities we use TypeORM TableInheritance.

 How to install ServiceAccountsModule to my app

-in NestJS, you can follow these steps:
+To create a ServiceAccountsModule in NestJS, you can follow these steps:

 Install the required dependencies for